We are currently filled up solid with Posted repairs so I don’t want any more until January now..sorry.

 There are sites like www.interparcel.com that can quote for cheap shipping on all the carriers… Hermes, UPS, DHL DPD etc..

 I’d recommend one of the owner Van operators like UPS as they seem to be more diligent.
 Most boxes upto 20Kg can be shipped for around £10, so not too bad.
-(This figure is without insurance)
+(This figure is without insurance).
+Smaller boxes are usually OK with Hermes.

 Where to Send it..